 Crude oil or Petroleum is created by the formation of animal and plant remains that become buried deep into the seabed as the year's progress.
 The material will then decompose into petroleum and seep into the layers in the rocks.
 As the tectonic plates of the earth move the oil is then gathered into pools then drained through oil wells.

-If you have any questions on Oil rig job Industry History or about other employment in the industry, simply fill in the form on the right and click on the 'Submit' button.
+If you have any questions on Oil rig job Industry History or about other employment in the industry, simply Fill in the form above and click on the 'Submit' button.

 Fill in the form to get started.